 Don't Start with Policies!

-There is a common misconception that the fist step in a SOC 2 journey is to write Policies.
+There is a common misconception that the first step in a SOC 2 journey is to write Policies.
 The pitfall of this guidance is that everyone will have a different opinion about which policies are truly important.
-Arguably, every organization should have Change Management, Incident Management and Logical Access Policies.
+Arguably, every organization should have Change Management, Incident Management, and Logical Access Policies.
 And probably a few more.

 Organizations will hear some very creative advice on other policies to start with and how to approach them.
 Does the Business Continuity Plan need to include Disaster Recovery, or are these separate documents?
 What about patching - can the policy and procedures and SLAs be combined into one document?
 Is a Code of Conduct the same thing as an Employee Handbook?
 Are both of these documents necessary?
 We call this buckshot approach to preparing for a SOC 2 audit Security Theater, and we wrote a blog about it.

 A SOC 2 compliance checklist, is in theory, a nifty idea.
 It can be used to guide busy staff through the compliance process.
 A checklist may look something like this: